 It’s maximium height is 66.9 inches / 170 cm, which is still not towering, but more than decent for a travel tripod.
 This also means it weighs a little more at 4 lb / 1.8kg, a compromise for the height and weight capacity of 22lb.
 Again, if this is the kind of features you need, then the Brian beats them all, and is lighter and more compact.
 But Benro makes a competitive travel tripod for sure.

 This model also has all the features you will love such as the ability to turn it into a monopod, and a place to add weight via the underside of the center column.

 Like many of the other travel tripods above, it also features twist lock, quick release legs, an easy to use ball head, and the standard plate mounting system to help attach your camera with ease.

 However, it is just a little shorter than I personally would have liked.
-That does not mean it’s not a good option for you though.
+That does not mean it’s not a good travel tripod for you though.

 Generally I don’t include Aluminium tripods in this review because they are heavier than the carbon fiber tripod version and that defeats the travel tripod purpose in my humble opinion.
 However, in this case, the Vanguard is a great low-priced alternative that is also quite light.

 Weighing in at 3.3 lb (1.49 kg) it’s still respectable and also extends to a decent enough 58.6 inches (148cm) and collapses to a small enough 15 inches (38cm ).